chintanboghara/Bank-Application/README.md

 ## Known Issues

-- The application does not include advanced security features, and it is intended for educational purposes.
-Do not use it in a production environment.
+- The application does not include advanced security features.